 Also, you may have even seen such reservoir model results as mentioned above - those which show a nonzero net inflow, but the water elevation doesn't change (or vice versa).
-This instantly suggests: "Use the double precision version" - see plot below for a comparison of results.
+This suggests: "Use the double precision version".

 The other question revolves around how to pick up the double precision version of Flood Modeller.
 There are different executable files for single precision (the default, isisf32.exe) and double precision (isisf32_DoubleP.exe).